 Best Online Psychology Programs in Dayton, OH (2026)

 Dayton, Ohio has a population of about 136,741.
 The city’s median household income is $43,454 (Census ACS 2023, 5-year).
 About 20.7% of adults 25+ hold a bachelor’s degree or higher.
-There are 5 accredited psychology programs within 100 miles of Dayton.
+Our directory has 49 accredited schools offering psychology programs near Dayton, with tuition ranging from $11,188 to $56,353 per year for indexed programs.
 In the Dayton-Kettering-Beavercreek, OH metro area, the top-earning psychology-related role is Clinical and Counseling Psychologist at a median $112,100 annually (BLS OEWS, May 2024).

 Closest Psychology Schools to Dayton

-The five accredited institutions below are the closest options indexed in our directory that offer psychology programs.
+The 10 accredited institutions below are the closest among the 49 schools in our directory that offer psychology programs near Dayton.
 Distances are calculated from Dayton city center.

 SchoolCityDistanceTuitionOnline